Data recovery from

 How long does SSD data recovery take?

-The turnaround depends on the drive model and the extent of damage.
-Straightforward cases typically take 5–7 business days; more complex ones take longer.
-We provide an exact timeline after completing the diagnostic.
+The turnaround depends on the drive model and extent of damage.
+Simpler cases typically take 5–7 business days; more complex ones take longer accordingly.
+We give an exact timeline after the diagnostic is complete.

 Do you recover data from every SSD model?

 Yes.
-We recover data from SSD and NVMe drives in SATA, mSATA, M.2, and PCIe form factors — both consumer and enterprise.
-We support drives from most manufacturers: Samsung, Crucial, Kingston, WD, Seagate, Micron, Intel, ADATA, GoodRam.
-For very rare models we inform you of any limitations after the diagnostic.
+We recover data from SSD and NVMe drives in SATA, mSATA, M.2 and PCIe formats, both consumer and server, from most manufacturers — Samsung, Crucial, Kingston, WD, Seagate, Micron, Intel, ADATA, GoodRam.
+For very rare models we will inform you of any limitations after the diagnostic.

-What should I do if my SSD suddenly stopped being detected?
+What should I do when an SSD suddenly stops being detected?

-Shut down your computer immediately and disconnect the drive from power.
-Every subsequent power-on can activate the TRIM mechanism, which permanently erases data from the memory cells, making recovery impossible.
-Power it off and do not reconnect it until you speak with a specialist.
+Shut down the computer immediately and disconnect the drive from power.
+Every subsequent power-on can activate the TRIM mechanism, which permanently erases data from memory cells, making recovery impossible.
+Do not reconnect the drive until you speak with a specialist.

-Can I try to repair the firmware or update a damaged SSD myself?
+Can I repair the firmware or update a damaged SSD myself?

-No. Attempting a DIY firmware repair or update can completely erase the memory contents or alter the internal data structure, making file recovery much harder or impossible.
-Every such operation initialises the drive — the effect is irreversible.
+No. Attempting a self-repair or firmware update can completely wipe the memory contents or change the internal data structure, making file recovery significantly harder or impossible.
+Any such operation initialises the drive — the effect is irreversible.

 Yes.
-All work is carried out in a controlled laboratory environment.
-Data is processed exclusively on dedicated, encrypted workstations and accessed only by authorised engineers.
+All work is performed in a controlled laboratory environment.
+Data is processed only on dedicated, encrypted workstations accessible only to authorised engineers.
 We can sign an NDA upon request.

 You don't need to know the technical details of SSD data recovery.
-Just briefly describe what happened — our engineer will assess the situation and outline the possible approaches.
+A brief description of what happened is enough — our engineer will assess the situation and outline the possible approaches.

 During business hours we reply within 20 minutes.
 Outside business hours we respond as quickly as possible.